How to Think About Data Structure and Algorithm

 }

-However, considering the two different thought processes mentioned above, can the traversal of a binary tree also be solved by breaking down the problem?
+But if you think about the two problem-solving approaches above, can binary tree traversal also be solved by breaking down the problem?

-Notice the result of the preorder traversal: the root node's value is first, followed by the preorder traversal result of the left subtree, and finally the preorder traversal result of the right subtree.
+Notice that in preorder traversal, the root node comes first, then the preorder result of the left subtree, and finally the preorder result of the right subtree.

 // Definition: input the root node of a binary tree,